goliatone/application-core/docs/GETTING_STARTED_GUIDE.md

 core.io CLI tool

 Usage:
-  core help                             Show this message core --version                        Print out the latest released version of core core install [template]               Download and install a [template] from github. core new [project-name]               Create a new project
+  core help                             Show this message. core --version                        Print out the latest released version of core. core install [template]               Download and install a [template] from github. core new [project-name]               Create a new project.

 Example:
-  core new myProject                    Create a new project
+  core new myProject                    Create a new project.

 version:
   1.0.0